Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 Strict mode causes the game to reset to the very start if an error is made by the player.

-Instructions modal button in top left corner of page.
+The instructions button in the top left corner can be clicked to reveal the simple rules of the game.
+Click on Close to close the instructions.

 ## Existing Features

 Audio/visual user interacton features via .wav files and "flashing" colored quadrants in a randomised sequence.
 Click buttons/quadrants allow users to start and play the game.
 Check boxes "power" the game on or make the game a little more difficult by resetting to the start every time an error is made.
-Instructions button opens a text box to reveal the simple rules of the game.
+Instructions modal button in top left corner of page opens a text box containing the games instructions.

 ### Features left to implement